Donella365/Firewall-Micro-segmentation-/README.md

           If you want outbound internet for package installs

-4. Install Ubuntu Server on Each VM
+4. Installed Ubuntu Server on VM

-🔧 What to Do After Ubuntu Server ISO Finishes Downloading
-1. Open VirtualBox

-Launch VirtualBox on your Windows system.

-2. Create a New VM

-Click “New” and fill this out:

-Name: web-vm (or db-vm, or admin-vm, depending on which one you’re creating first)

-Type: Linux

-Version: Ubuntu (64-bit)

-Click Next

-3. Allocate Resources

-RAM: 1024 MB (1 GB minimum, 2048 MB is better)

-CPU: 1 or 2 (adjust if your system has more cores)

-Click Next

-4. Create a Virtual Hard Disk

-Select: Create a virtual hard disk now

-Disk type: VDI

-Storage: Dynamically allocated

-Size: 10 GB or more

-Click Create

-5. Attach the Ubuntu ISO

-Once the VM is created:

-Select the VM (e.g., web-vm)

-Click Settings > Storage

-Under Controller: IDE, click the Empty disk icon

-On the right side, click the CD icon, then choose “Choose a disk file…”

-Browse to where your .iso file was downloaded (e.g., Downloads) → Select your ubuntu-22.04.4-live-server-amd64.iso

-Click OK

-6. Set Network to Host-Only

-Go to Settings > Network

-Adapter 1: Enabled

-Attached to: Host-Only Adapter

-(Optional: Add Adapter 2 as NAT if you want internet access later)

-7. Start the VM
+5. Started the VM

       Click Start

-The VM will boot from the ISO file (like a real server booting from a CD)

-You’ll be in the Ubuntu Server installer

-8. Install Ubuntu Server

       In the Ubuntu Server installer:

       Select language: English

       Choose “Install Ubuntu Server”

       Accept network defaults for now

       Set a hostname (web-vm, etc.)

       Create a user (labuser or whatever you want)

       Choose “Install OpenSSH server” when prompted

       Continue with installation (guided disk partitioning is fine)

       Finish and reboot

       After reboot, you’ll be logged into a fully working Ubuntu Server VM.

-Configure your static IP address using netplan
+Configured static IP address using netplan

-SSH'd into VM using cmd bc couldn't paste commands in VM.
-Now I can paste.
+6. Created db-vm (Next VM)
+	• Cloned web-vm in VirtualBox to save time
+	• Changed hostname to db-vm
+		○ COMMAND - sudo hostnamectl set-hostname db-vm
+	• Assigned static IP
+	• Logged in and tested connectivity from web-vm

+7. Applied iptables Firewall Rules
+	• On web-vm: restricted outbound traffic to only allow port 3306 to db-vm
+	• On db-vm: restricted inbound traffic to only accept 3306 from web-vm
+	• Blocked everything else by default (default-deny model)

+ 8. Test Enforcement
+	• Tested allowed and denied connections using:
+		○ ping
+		○ nc -zv
+		○ curl
+	• Verify segmentation works
+	• Optionally enable logging for dropped packets

+9. Persist Firewall Rules
+Use iptables-persistent or a script to keep your rules after reboot

+10. Documented Traffic Flow & Security Justification
+	• Labeled each VM by function (frontend, database, mgmt)
+	• Show which flows are allowed and why (Zero Trust justification)